 Where staff remain concerned about the continuing progress of a student they should monitor the situation and give appropriate advice.
-They should consult their Head of Department, who will be able to give subject-specific advice, and will have an overview of a student's performance in the subject and where the student stands in relation to the whole cohort.
-If a student continues to experience problems, the key focal point of contact is the Housemaster, who should be kept informed.
+They should consult their Head of Department, who will be able to give subject-specific advice in partnership with the Director of Learning Strategy, and will have an overview of a student's performance in the subject and where the student stands in relation to the whole cohort.
+If a student continues to experience problems, the key focal points of contact are the House Staff and The Director of Learning Strategy, who should be kept informed.